 Arranging a moving date Toggle accordion

-Once we have written to you to approve the exchange, you and your exchange partner can agree your moving day.
+Once we have approved the mutual exchange, you and who you want to swap with can agree a date to move.
 Prior to this date your housing officer will arrange an appointment for you and your exchange partner to come into the Council offices to sign the paperwork which will legally transfer your tenancy.
-This will either be via a Deed of Assignment or by surrender and regrant of a new tenancy, depending on the type of tenancy you hold.
+This will either be by a Deed of Assignment or by surrender and regrant of a new tenancy, depending on the type of tenancy you hold.

 It is a condition of the mutual exchange that you provide access to our gas and electric contractors to carry out safety checks as soon as possible after the exchange has taken place.